Audition Notice – “Pinocchio” by Vic Hyde

 Directed by Graham Clements

-Produced by Deb Degenais
+Produced by Deb Dagenais

 At the height of the Great War, three nurses cross the ocean to care for injured Canadian soldiers.
 Despite the circumstances, the trio manages to stay hopeful, and in the process find friendship and independence.
 This award-winning drama examines the role of women, in a world where men, once again, are trying to destroy it.